 From 1928 Corenno Plinio became part of the Municipality of Dervio.

-At the top of the promontory of the hamlet of Corenno rises the Castle of the ancient Andriani family, now extinct.
-It was built in the fourteenth century. on the remains of an ancient fortress, as a defensive enclosure, and has two towers, one square to the north and one to sail, with the entrance facing the Corenno Square.
+The name Pliny was added around 1863, in honor of the Roman consul Caio Plinio Cecilio Secondo, who lived in a villa overlooking the lake.
+The steep stairs, with the steps carved in the rock and the noble ancient villas are the setting for a still unique, timeless landscape.
+At the top of the promontory of the hamlet of Corenno rises the castle of the ancient Andriani family, now extinct.
+It was built in the 14th century. on the remains of an ancient Roman fortress, with the entrance facing the square of Corenno.